cmunro/finalproject/README.md

 - Data structure - what are the variables?
 How are they organized?
 What states can they have

 ## Background

+The goal of this project was to visualize gene expression patterns in a manner similar to a graph from [Andris et al. (2015) PLoS ONE](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0123507).
+I adjusted code from [Mike Bostock's visualizations of characters in *Les Miserables*](http://bl.ocks.org/mbostock/4062045).

 Examples of previous visualizations of similar data or processes, if any exist...
 Include links or add images to markdown document... how were data mapped to aesthetics in these previous approaches?
 Was there filtering?